-6.2 Planning Direction for Potential Recreation Sites
+6.2 Planning Direction for New Recreation Sites

-The potential recreation sites discussed in this section of the Recreation Facilities Plan can assist the States (as owners after License Surrender) in supporting new whitewater boating opportunities.
-The potential recreation sites discussed below could be configured by the States to take advantage of new river conditions and the anticipated new recreation opportunities available post dam removal.
+The recreation sites discussed in this section of the Recreation Facilities Plan will assist the States (as owners after License Surrender) in supporting new recreation opportunities.
+After License Surrender is effective, the recreation sites discussed above can be configured by the States to take advantage of new river conditions and the anticipated new recreation opportunities available post dam removal.